 For thick loins, complete desalting takes 48 hours in the refrigerator, changing the water every 8 hours (6 changes in total).
 For thinner pieces, 24-36 hours may be sufficient.
 We recommend consulting our complete desalting guide to master the process.

 No. The traditional Galician recipe does not include onion.
-The ajada contains exclusively olive oil, sliced garlic, and paprika.
-Adding onion is not sacrilege, but it turns the dish into something different.
+The "ajada" contains exclusively olive oil, sliced garlic, and paprika.
+Adding onion is not sacrilege, but it turns the dish into something else.
 If you want to be faithful to tradition, leave it out.

 An Albariño from Rías Baixas is the natural and almost obligatory choice.
-Its acidity and fruity notes cut through the oil's richness and complement the cod's saltiness.
+Its acidity and fruity notes cut through the richness of the oil and complement the saltiness of the cod.
 A Godello from Valdeorras or a young Ribeiro also work very well.
-Avoid full-bodied red wines: they would overpower the dish's flavors.
+Avoid full-bodied red wines: they would overwhelm the flavors of the dish.

 Can Galician-style cod be reheated?

-It can, but it loses quite a bit.
-Reheated cod tends to dry out, and the cachelos lose their creamy texture.
-If you have leftovers, the best option is to shred it and make cod croquettes the next day.
-If you still want to reheat it, do so in the oven at 160 °C, covered with aluminum foil, for 10-12 minutes, adding a drizzle of olive oil on top.
+It can be, but it loses a lot.
+Reheated cod tends to dry out, and the "cachelos" lose their creamy texture.
+If you have leftovers, the best option is to flake it and make cod croquettes the next day.
+If you still want to reheat it, do so in the oven at 160°C covered with aluminum foil for 10-12 minutes, adding a drizzle of olive oil on top.

-What is the difference between "bacalao a la gallega" and "cod with potatoes"?
+What is the difference between "bacalao a la gallega" and "bacalao con patatas"?

 Conclusion

-Galician-style cod with cachelos is the perfect demonstration that great cooking doesn't need endless lists of ingredients or avant-garde techniques.
-It needs real produce, respect for timing, and knowledge of the details that make the difference: well-desalted cod, skin-on boiled potatoes, and an ajada made with the paprika off the heat.
+Galician-style cod with "cachelos" is the perfect demonstration that great cuisine doesn't need endless ingredient lists or avant-garde techniques.
+It needs real product, respect for timing, and knowledge of the details that make all the difference: well-desalted cod, potatoes cooked with their skin, and an "ajada" made with paprika off the heat.

 It's a dish that has been on Galician tables for centuries and, when done well, needs no introduction or explanation.
 You serve it, you taste it, and you understand everything.